9 Different Types of Owls in Iowa

 Photo by Kevin Crosby

 Did you know that there are many different types of owls in Iowa?
-If you live in Iowa or plan to visit soon, you can discover the wide variety of owls that call this state home.
+If you live in Iowa or plan to visit soon, you can discover the variety of owls that call this state home.

-Iowa is home to several different species of owl, each of which can be identified by its unique characteristics.
+Iowa is home to several species of owl, each of which can be identified by its unique characteristics.

 1. Barred Owl